 Col. Charles F. Spencer Jr. - Department of International Security Studies

-Col. Kyle Taylor - Department of Strategy
+Dr. Will Waddell - Department of Strategy

-Mr. Adam Wasserman - Department of International Security Studies
+Col. Charles Westbrook - Department of International Security Studies

 Dr. Jacqueline E. Whitt - Department of Strategy

-Dr. Jacqueline E. Whitt, Assistant Professor of Strategy, joined the Air War College faculty in 2012.
-Her Bachelor of Arts is from Hollins University in History and International Studies, and she earned her Master of Arts and Doctorate of Philosophy in Military History from the University of North Carolina at Chapel Hill.
-From 2008 to 2011, she taught military history, American history, and the history of world religions at the United States Military Academy at West Point.
-She also serves on the Executive Committee for American Model United Nations, which conducts a four-day simulation of various UN bodies for collegiate and graduate students.
-She has also has experience teaching and consulting on a wide variety of academic, professional, and technical writing.
+Dr. Jacqueline E. Whitt, Associate Professor of Strategy, joined the Air War College faculty in 2012.She teaches the Foundations of Strategy course, the American Regional and Cultural Studies course for International Officers, and electives on the social and cultural history of the American military.
+Her book, Bringing God to Men: American Military Chaplains, Religion, and the Vietnam War was published with the University of North Carolina Press in 2014.
+Forthcoming publications include a textbook for teaching a simulations-based class on the United Nations and an edited collection, Stand Up and Fight: The Creation of U.S. Security Organizations, 1942-2005.
+Professor Whitt is also currently working on various projects regarding religion in the contemporary military and a book project about how narrative frameworks are influenced by and themselves shape strategic choices.
+Her Bachelor of Arts is from Hollins University (Roanoke, VA) in History and International Studies, and she earned her Master of Arts and Doctorate of Philosophy in Military and American History from the University of North Carolina at Chapel Hill.
+From 2008 to 2012, she taught military history, American history, and the history of world religions at the United States Military Academy at West Point.
+She also volunteers on the Executive Staff of American Model United Nations, which conducts a four-day simulation of various United Nations bodies for collegiate and graduate students.
 Her areas of academic specialization include war and religion, cultural approaches to the study of war, the military chaplaincy, world religions, the Vietnam War, war since 1945, the United Nations, and contemporary American military history.
-Her book manuscript, "No Crisis of Faith: American Military Chaplains, Religion, and the Vietnam War" is being prepared for publication with the University of North Carolina Press.
-She also recently published an article on operationalizing military chaplains in Iraq and Afghanistan in Military Review.
-Currently, she is working on projects about religious responses to war crimes and atrocities and understanding the narrative frameworks that are influenced by and themselves shape contemporary American strategy.

 Dr. Xiaoming Zhang - Department of Strategy